If your Firsty eSIM will not install, these steps cover the most common causes and how to fix them.

 Some iPhones and iPads purchased in Turkey may have eSIM disabled by default.

-For devices purchased after June 23, 2020: Your eSIM should activate automatically during setup.
-If it doesn’t, contact your mobile carrier.
+Your eSIM should activate automatically during setup.
+If it does not, contact your mobile carrier.

-For devices purchased before June 23, 2020: You’ll need to erase your device and set it up again to enable eSIM.
-Make sure to back up your device first.
-Steps:
+You may need to erase your device and set it up again to enable eSIM.
+Back up your device first, then:

 Back up your iPhone or iPad